kc-ml2/recruit/README_en.md

 ---
 # ML2 is looking for new members!
 ## About ML2
-* ML2 is an independent research organization within a semiconductor and display solutions company KC.
+* ML2 is an independent research organization within ([KC](http://www.kct.co.kr/), a semiconductor and display solutions company.
 * ML2 focuses on machine learning research with a long-term vision, looking beyond pushing the envelope of the current state of the art and identifying topics that will open new fields of research and development.
 * ML2 works based on the following principles:
   * We value the independence of each researcher.